Caregiver Stress & Burnout

 “a syndrome of emotional exhaustion, depersonalization, and reduced personal accomplishment that can occur among individuals who do ‘people-work’ of some kind.”
 When we notice ourselves distancing emotionally from our clients, seeing them as their diagnosis rather than as individuals, and feeling that there is little we can do to impact the situation, no matter what we try – we may be sizzling our way toward burnout.

-After working in frontline and management roles for many years in rape/crisis care, addiction and mental health support for recently-homeless women and families, and family abuse prevention and treatment, I have had an interest (and occasional experience!) in burnout and vicarious trauma.
+After working in frontline and management roles for many years in rape/crisis care, addiction and mental health support for recently-homeless women and families, and family violence treatment/prevention and recovery, I have had an interest (and occasional experience!) in burnout and vicarious trauma.
 I am consistently intrigued by the subtle ways that this emotional tug-of-war impacts our work.
-I believe that caregivers being care receivers is crucial to our abilities to provide ethical care to others.
+I believe that caregivers being care receivers is crucial to providing ethical care.

 I am covered by a variety of professional organizations to address these and similar concerns in their fields.
 Please contact with me to learn more.